faizanshoukat5/testingWSL/README.md

  ---

  Notes: only the files above were changed as part of this hardening pass.
 Changes focused on three goals: remove SQL injection vectors (prepared statements), centralize and validate file uploads, and eliminate runtime PHP warnings / XSS by adding null‑safety and escaping.
- If you want, I can produce a follow-up README entry that shows the exact commits or diff hunks for each file.